PIP Existing Customers 0843 455 0065

 Personal Independence Payment (PIP): Guidelines.

 The Personal Independence Payment (PIP).
 Is a transfer payment made available by the UK government to help people in poor health or with disabilities, to cover their personal expenses?
 Payments are awarded in some amount between £21.80 and £139.75 a week, depending on the individual applicant’s needs.
-Contact the PIP and ask for form DS1500, you can use the PIP contact number 0843 455 0087.
+Contact PIP and ask for a DS1500 form, you can use the PIP helpline number 0843 455 0087.

 Who Can Apply?

 Personal Independence Payment (PIP) is only available to ill or disabled individuals over 16 and under 64 years of age.
 If you are younger or older than that.
 You must apply to programs tailored specifically to juveniles, or the elderly which will better handle your needs.
 You must also be living in the UK at the time of your application, and have lived Great Britain for at least 2 of the past 3 years.

 You must also be a resident of the UK, Ireland, the Channel Islands or the Isle of Man.
 Also, you must be free of any special immigration restrictions.
 There are no physical requirements.
 However; you may be considered for this payment regardless of your income, level of savings, or work status.
 And any of these can change at any time during your receipt of these benefits without affecting the amount you receive.

 If you wish to apply for PIP.
 The first step is to contact the Department of Work and Pensions on the PIP helpline number 0843 455 0087 and request the proper form (DS1500).
 This form needs to be completed correctly.
 The citizen’s advice service can help you fill in the form, by making an appointment or take a look at this help page.
 The PIP payment is composed of two parts.
 The daily living component, and the mobility component.
 Each has an upper and lower tier pay rate.
 You may qualify for one or the other depending on the results of your mandatory medical assessment.